daattali/beautiful-jekyll/_posts/2021-07-24-half-truths-tracing-in-ci.md

 **😍 Here from the [Strange Loop](https://thestrangeloop.com/2021/how-tracing-uncovers-half-truths-in-slacks-ci-infrastructure.html)?**

+**💯 Getting Started**

+- [Getting started with OpenTelemetry](https://docs.honeycomb.io/getting-data-in/opentelemetry/otel-collector/) - an article by Honeycomb on using OpenTelemetry to set up your pipelines
+- [`go-test-trace` OpenTelemetry collector](https://github.com/rakyll/go-test-trace) - a collector for go test to generate OpenTelemetry distributed traces!
+Useful to get started in conjunctino with Honeycomb's article described above!

 **🔗 Slide References**

 - [Video + transcript](https://thestrangeloop.com/2021/how-tracing-uncovers-half-truths-in-slacks-ci-infrastructure.html). **👟 To be published once our organizers post it 👈**.